lionellow/dockernodedevelopmentcontainer/README.md

 Development container for node.js

-Run node within a container while your app source resides on a directory on your docker host system.
+Run container with node while your app source resides on a directory on your host system.
 Keep working on your app without having to restart or create a new docker image to test your app.

 To mount host directory within docker container, run docker with the -v option.